 Freelancing can open many doors for individuals willing to take a side job and put in the extra hours.

-If you're still on the fence about freelancing, we've listed down some of the benefits of freelancing:
+If you’re still on the fence about freelancing in Singapore, we’ve listed down some of the benefits of freelancing:

 1. Flexible working hours.
 Freelancing in Singapore allows you to choose when and where you work.
 You can choose your own work hours and schedule, allowing you to fit work around other commitments such as family, studies, or other employment.